return to homepage

 From my own experience, I have learned it's not necessary to become a geek or techie to build and develop your own website.
 You need only the desire to make it happen.
 And yes, even Real Estate agents can and do build their own websites.

-Certainly her site displays HomeLife branding and clearly identifies Joanna as an agent with that company.
+Certainly her site displays Century 21 branding and clearly identifies Joanna as an agent with that company.
 But her site goes far beyond simply identifying Joanna as one of many agents working in the same office.
 It is information-rich, presenting Joanna's unique strengths and outlining the benefits that clients receive from the services she provides.
 Joanna uses her website to promote her services and distinguish herself from the other local agents.

 Assuming the you have a website, how effectively does it distinguish you from your competition?
 How effectively does it present what you can do better than anyone else?